DefGuard/docs/help/mobile-client.md

 3. Click **Disconnect** button next to the location you are currently connected to.

 {% hint style="info" %}
 After disconnecting, your device will stop sending traffic through the VPN and return to your regular internet connection.
-You can reconnect at any time by following the connection steps above.
+You can reconnect at any time by following steps above.
 {% endhint %}

 ## Managing your instance